joelhawksley/identity/talks/2022-breaking-up-with-the-bundle/outline.md

   Components are about correctness.
 What does it say about our work that we need to take and compare screenshots
     It means a lack of confidence

-What
-  What worked and what didn't as we've taken on the bundle How we've communicated our priorities to management
-    I had a bad spider sense about our technical debt.
-That’s not enough to convince others to help, let alone my manager to give me and others time to work on it.
-We needed a plan.
-    My hunch was twofold: we had a lot of technical debt and it was continuing to increase with remediation.

 Measurement
-  Did this far too late in the process
   Error budget.
 How to measure anything
-  Custom CSS as measure of system's effectiveness Datadog dashboard
-  Graphs used by leadership to plan work
-    communicating evergreen needs
   Linting / color modes cleanups to assign team ownership

 Things we tried